HarshChandravanshi/DHL-Logistics-Facility-Data-Analytics/README.md

 One of the notable visualizations was the Area Chart showing city-wise DHL deliveries.
 This chart enabled us to identify the distribution of deliveries across different cities, providing a comprehensive overview of the geographic coverage of DHL's operations.

+Additionally, we utilized the analyzed data to create a dashboard that included various interactive visualizations.
+This dashboard featured insightful components such as the "Top N Deliveries by State and City" and "Top 3 State Deliveries."
+These components allowed for quick identification of the most significant delivery volumes and hotspots, assisting in resource allocation and operational planning.

 # Case Study: Analysis of Medical Premium charges for insurers using IBM Watson Studio and ML